 The answer is “No”, but CT1’s understanding on incurring two separate MANAGE UE POLICY COMMAND messages is not correct.

 As described in TS 23.503, both the indication of ANDSP support (included in UE STATE INDICATION) and the indication of V2XP or ProSeP (included in UE POLICY PROVISIONING REQUST) are simultaneously included in UE Policy Container which is forwarded by AMF To the PCF in Npcf_UEPolicyControl Create Request.
-Please find the attached CR XXX to TS 23.502 clarifies the procedure.
+Please see TS 23.287 17.2.0 clause 6.2.2: “If the UE indicates the V2X Policy Provisioning Request in the UE Policy Container, the PCF determines whether to provision V2X Policy/parameters for V2X communication over PC5 reference point and/or V2X communication over Uu reference point to the UE, as specified in clause 6.1.2.2.2 of TS 23.503 [16], and the PCF provides the V2X Policy/parameters to the UE by using the procedure as defined in clause 4.2.4.3 of TS 23.502 [7].” and TS 23.304 17.1.1.clause 6.2.2: “If the UE indicates the 5G ProSe Policy Provisioning Request in the UE Policy Container, the PCF determines whether to provision 5G ProSe Policy/parameters to the UE, as specified in clause 6.1.2.2.2 of TS 23.503 [9], and the PCF provides the 5G ProSe Policy/parameters (see clause 5.1.2.1, clause 5.1.3.1 and clause 5.1.4.1) to the UE by using the procedure as defined in clause 4.2.4.3 "UE Configuration Update procedure for transparent UE Policy Delivery" in TS 23.502 [5].”

+.

 Therefore, there is no expectation that the PCF will generate two separate MANAGE UE POLICY COMMAND messages to the UE.
 Rather, the PCF will determine the policies to be provisioned taking into consideration of the indications received within the same UE Policy Container.
+Note that the PCF may still send V2xP or ProSeP to the UE under the conditions described in TS 23.287 17.2.0 or TS 23.304 clause 6.2.2.

 The exact encoding of the indication within the UE Policy Container is up to CT1 to decide, e.g. whether UE STATE INDICATION and the UE POLICY PROVISIONING REQUEST indications can be merged.